What Taking Vitamin C Every Day Does to Your Body

 Vitamin C is commonly thought of as an immune booster.
 However, the NIH points out that it might not be as effective in preventing a cold as you would think.
 Vitamin C can help shorten the duration of the common cold, says Dr. Mareiniss.
 "Vitamin C supplements might shorten the duration of the common cold and ameliorate symptom severity in the general population" possibly due to the anti-histamine effect of high-dose vitamin C," explains the NIH.

 Vitamin C Can Upset Your Stomach

 While vitamin C has low toxicity and therefore, doesn't cause serious adverse effects at high intakes However, it can cause gastrointestinal disturbances — including diarrhea, nausea, and abdominal cramps.

 There is some conflicting evidence that high amounts of vitamin C could "increase urinary oxalate and uric acid excretion" which could contribute to the formation of kidney stones.

 Vitamin C Can Help Prevent Iron Deficiency

 Vitamin C aids your body in iron absorption.
 One study found that just 100mg of vitamin C can improve the absorption of the blood building mineral by 67%.
-As for yourself, consider whether you're getting enough vitamin C, and to get through this pandemic at your healthiest 35 Places You're Most Likely to Catch COVID.
+As for yourself, consider whether you're getting enough vitamin C, and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.